fmetivier/OpenPattern/docs/source/Sizes.rst

 Finally, the cherry on the cake, the correspondences of sizes vary from one country to another so a 38 from Gilewska is not a 38 from Donnanno...
-Officially it is necessary to add 4 to the Italian sizes to find, approximately, the French size.
+Officially it is necessary to sbstract 4 to the Italian sizes to find, approximately, the French size.
 A 36 from Gilewska matches approximately a 40 from Donnanno.
-Except that in fact when we compare the values ​​we are rather on a difference of 2 (a 38 Gilewska would rather correspond from my point of view to a 40 Donnanno).
+One should compare though as, depending on the measurements needed to draft a pattern, one may be rather closer to a difference of 2 (a 38 Gilewska would rather correspond from my point of view to a 40 Donnanno).

 ========================== == == == == == === === ==
 Mesure                     WG MG WD MD MW GiC BoC MC